 Known as "the unicorns of the sea," narwhals are unique for the solitary tusk that protrudes through the tops of their heads.
 The horn is actually a canine front tooth that can reach as long as nine feet.
 But until recently scientists weren't sure what, if any, purpose it had.

-Now, new research suggests that the tusk is used as a sensory organ, helping the narwhal pick up changes in its environment.
+Research from 2014 suggests that the tusk is used as a sensory organ, helping the narwhal pick up changes in its environment.
 Researchers say males of the species may use the horns to look for food or find mates.
 The results of the study were published in the journal The Anatomical Record.

 "People have said it's everything from an ice pick to an acoustic probe, but this is the first time that someone has discovered sensory function and has the science to show it," the study's lead author, Dr. Martin Nweeia from the Harvard School of Dental Medicine, told the BBC.